CPunch/Laika/CONTRIBUTING.md

 - Change `lib/lin/linshell.c` to use openpty() instead of forkpty() for BSD support
 - Fix address sanitizer for CMake DEBUG builds
-- Change laikaT_getTime in `lib/src/core/ltask.c` to not use C11 features
+- Change laikaT_getTime in `lib/src/core/ltask.c` to not use C11 features and maybe review my linked list implementation :(
-- Implement more LAIKA_BOX_* VMs in `lib/include/core/lbox.h`
+- Implement more LAIKA_BOX_* VMs in `lib/include/core/lbox.h`s
 - Import more WinAPI manually using the method listed below

 ## Bot: Windows API Imports Obfuscation